 1. Postman

-Pricing: Free, with paid plans starting at $14/user/month
+Pricing: Free, with paid plans from $14/user/month.

 Key Features: